3squ/TikTok-Follower-Scraper/README.md

 6. If you need to stop the script, press **Control + C**.
 The program will save progress to the file before closing.
 The next time you run the script, it will resume from where it left off.

 ### Step 4: Open TikTok Profiles
+1. Run the profile-opening script:
-1. Double-click on the file **run_open_tiktok_profiles.bat**.
+   - **Windows**: Double-click on the file **run_open_tiktok_profiles.bat**.
+   - **macOS**:
+     1. Open Terminal.
+     2. Type `cd ` (with a space), drag the folder containing the files into the Terminal window, and press Enter.
+     3. Type the following command and press Enter: python3 open_tiktok_profiles.py
 2. Follow the on-screen prompts to:
    - Enter the minimum and maximum follower counts for filtering.
    - Specify the delay (in seconds) between opening profiles.
-3. The script will open TikTok profiles in your default web browser.
+3. The script will open TikTok profiles filtered by your criteria in your default browser.

 ---